 Over the past year, I have personally experienced something that I had not expected when speaking to potential clients.
 There appears to be an increase in the desire for project case studies.
 Regardless of the type of project, nature of the work, or the type of business, I noticed a consistent theme – companies want to see case studies for a project that is like theirs.

 As I begin to explore this pattern, I ponder what is causing this to occur.
-I came up with the following possible reasons that a client may wish to see a case study:
+I came up with the following possible reasons that a client may wish to see project case studies:

 - They do not believe this project approach (or technique) will be successful; they need proof that a specific approach has worked in the past

 - They do not believe this type of work has been done before; they do not want to be the “guinea pig”